gran4/gran4/README.md

 - 💞️ I’m looking to collaborate on games
 - 📫 How to reach me email fifttim@gmail.com

-I'm interested in interning(I live in San Jose).
+I'm interested in interning(I live in San Jose, CA, US).

 <!---